deadlydog/deadlydog.github.io/_drafts/2019-08-11-Migrating-my-blog-from-WordPress-to-Jekyll-and-GitHub-Pages.md

 You've probably heard of WordPress, but maybe not Jekyll.
 They are both platforms for hosting blog content.
 The big difference, in my eyes, is that WordPress stores all of it's data in a MySQL database, while Jekyll's data is all stored in text files.
 This means your entire blog contents can be stored in source control, such as Git.

-Jekyll is used to compile the file contents and output all of the files for your static website.
+Jekyll is used to compile the file contents and output all of the files for your static website, typically by running a command like `bundle exec jekyll serve`.
 Jekyll typically supports websites with static content, making it ideal for blogs.
 Jekyll leverages the [Liquid](https://shopify.github.io/liquid/) programming language for flow control (if statements, loops, etc.) and [FrontMatter](https://jekyllrb.com/docs/front-matter/) for variables.
 It also allows you to write you website content in Markdown, as well as HTML.

 Visit [the official Jekyll site](https://jekyllrb.com/) to learn more and see how to get started with it.